NixOS/moderation/moderation-log.md

+mightyiam has been suspended for 2 weeks for persistent time-wasting.

 ehmry has been warned then suspended on GitHub and Discourse for blatant disrespect and timewasting of reviewers.

 cafkafk has been suspended on all platforms for 24h after performing personal attaks and escalating the debate in the moderation matrix room.